suavesigley/Project-hydra-1.0/Phase _1_Hardware_Diagnosis_&_Troubleshooting.md

     </td>
   </tr>
 </table>
-Goal: To diagnose and identify the hardware issues with all five non-working computers.
+Goal: To diagnose and identify the hardware issues with all four non-working computers.
 <table>
   <tr>
     <td>